awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-wind-farm.md

    1. \(Optional\) Enter a description for your portal\.
 If you have multiple portals, use meaningful descriptions to keep track of what each portal contains\.

+   1. \(Optional\) Upload an image to display in the portal\.

    1. Enter an email address that portal users can contact when they have an issue with the portal and need help from your company's AWS administrator to resolve it\.

    1. Choose **Create portal**\.
-![\[The "Portal configuration" page of the "Create portal" process.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/monitor-wind-farm/sitewise-configure-portal-console.png)

-1. On the **Invite administrators** page, complete the following steps:
+1. On the **Invite administrators** page, you can assign AWS SSO users to the portal as administrators\.
+Portal administrators manage permissions and projects within a portal\.
+On this page, do the following:

-   1. Choose a user to be the portal administrator\.
-If you're using SiteWise Monitor for the first time, choose the user that you created when you enabled AWS SSO earlier in this tutorial\.
+   1. Select a user to be the portal administrator\.
+If you enabled AWS SSO earlier in this tutorial, select the user that you created\.
+![\[The "Invite administrators" page of the "Create portal" process.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/monitor-wind-farm/sitewise-invite-portal-administrators-console.png)

    1. \(Optional\) Choose **Send invite to selected users**\.
-Your email client opens, and an invitation is populated in the message body\.
+Your email client opens, and an invitation appears in the message body\.
 You can customize the email before you send it to your portal administrators\.
 You can also send the email to your portal administrators later\.
 If you're trying SiteWise Monitor for the first time and will be the portal administrator, you don't need to email yourself\.

    1. Choose **Next**\.
-![\[The "Invite administrators" page of the "Create portal" process.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/monitor-wind-farm/sitewise-invite-portal-administrators-console.png)

-1. On the **Assign users** page, choose **Assign users** to create the portal\.
-You can assign portal users that are the end users of your portal\.
-The portal administrator can later assign these users as project owners, who can create dashboards in projects, or project viewers, who have read\-only access to the projects that they're assigned\.
-You can create a portal without assigning portal users\.
+1. On the **Assign users** page, you can assign AWS SSO users to the portal\.
+Portal administrators can later assign these users as project owners or viewers\.
+Project owners can create dashboards in projects\.
+Project viewers have read\-only access to the projects that they're assigned\.
+On this page, you can create AWS SSO users to add to the portal\.
+**Note**
+If you aren't signed in to your AWS Organizations master account, you can't create AWS SSO users\.
+Choose **Assign users** to create the portal without portal users, and then skip this step\.

+   On this page, do the following:

+   1. Complete the following steps twice to create two AWS SSO users:

+      1. Choose **Create user** to open a dialog box where you enter details for the new user\.

+      1. Enter an **Email address**, **First name**, and **Last name** for the new user\.
+AWS SSO sends the user an email for them to set their password\.
+If you want to sign in to the portal as these users, choose an email address that you can access\.
+Each email address must be unique\.
+Your users sign in to the portal using their email address as their usernames\.
+![\[The "Portal details" page with "Assign users" highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/sso-widget-create-user-console.png)

+      1. Choose **Create user**\.

+   1. Select the two AWS SSO users that you created in the previous step\.
-![\[The "Assign users" page of the "Create portal" process.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/monitor-wind-farm/sitewise-assign-portal-users-console.png)
+![\[The "Assign users" page with the new AWS SSO users highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/monitor-wind-farm/sitewise-choose-users-to-assign-console.png)

+   1. Choose **Assign users** to add these users to the portal\.

    The portals page opens with your new portal listed\.